 Design: Design PDL networks taking into consideration that PDL-based networks are vulnerable to non-repudiation challenges, as they involve several internal and external inputs and outputs.

 Management: Manage the vulnerabilities on all layers.

 Mitigation: Governance and members of the PDL can implement mitigation strategies such as reputation-based mechanisms to enable non-repudiation in the PDL network.

-Annex A: Title of annex

-Annex B: Title of annex

-B.1 First clause of the annex

-B.1.1 First subdivided clause of the annex

-Annex: Bibliography

-Annex : Change History